thanos-io/thanos/docs/components/compact.md

                                 stripped prefix value in X-Forwarded-Prefix
                                 header.
 This allows thanos UI to be served on a sub-path.
+      --web.disable-cors        Whether to disable CORS headers to be set by Thanos.
+By default Thanos sets CORS headers to be allowed by all.
       --bucket-web-label=BUCKET-WEB-LABEL
                                 Prometheus label to use as timeline title in the bucket web UI